PHOTOS: Zurdo Ramirez stops Yunieski González

 The 2018 lineup, hailed as the strongest in boxing, was revealed in January at the inaugural SHOWTIME BOXING UPFRONT, an event that established a top-flight boxing season and a level of organization never before seen in the sport.
 Planning for the 2019 SHOWTIME boxing schedule is underway, and the first slate of main event matchups will be revealed in January.

-Photo courtesy of Ryan Hafey / Premier Boxing Champions
+Photos courtesy of Sean Michael Ham / Premier Boxing Champions

 BOXING SCENE - By Ryan Burton